Templates

 What is this whistleblowing policy template?

-Whistleblower: A whistleblower is an individual that raises concerns of wrongdoing regarding a business or entity and qualifies for whistleblower legal protections.
+Whistleblower: A whistleblower is an individual who raises concerns of wrongdoing regarding a business or entity and qualifies for whistleblower legal protections.

 Whistleblowers have protected rights: Whistleblowers have an important role to play in the ongoing development and governance of modern businesses.
 If appropriate processes are implemented, a whistleblower can be an important component of ensuring a company meets its legal and ethical standards.
 As a result, whistleblowers have a number of protected rights.
 These rights are protected as long as their reporting is considered legitimate in line with UK law.
 Find out more by reading these FAQs.